CHURCHES TOGETHER 2017

 The concept of the Covenant is based on the Old Testament accounts of covenants between God and the Jewish people.
 It reminds us of all that God has done for his people and in return His people commit themselves to His service.

-Services during Covid Restrictions
+Services during ongoing Covid-19

 Clich here to view the current video available and links to other resources